Men's rugby league Ashes: Australia vs Great Britain

-The performance gap between the two teams became wider during the mid-late 1970s and Great Britain struggled to compete with Australia.
+In 1911–12 and 1921–22, the Australia team included New Zealand players so were styled "Australasia" for these series.

+In the 1929–30 Ashes series both the teams won one game and one game was drawn; so a further match was held to determine the outcome.

+In 1948, Greater Britain had officially adopted the name after going by "Northern Union XIII", "England", and "The Lions" across previous tours.

+Since 1964 the Harry Sunderland Medal is awarded to the best Australian player in a home Ashes series.

+Great Britain's last win was in 1970.

+Australia won 13 consecutive Ashes, 5 of those (1979, 1982, 1984, 1986 and 2003) being 3–0 series, and saw a record 15 game wining streak between 1978 and 1988 which was ended by a famous third test victory for Great Britain in Sydney by 26–12.

 The 1982 Kangaroos became the first side to go through a tour of Great Britain and France undefeated (something never achieved on a Lions tour, though they came close in 1954 losing just 2 games).
 This earned the team the nickname "The Invincibles".
 The 1986 Kangaroos repeated this feat and would be known as "The Unbeatables".

+In 1997 a Super League Test series of three matches between Great Britain and Australia was played with the Australia side being made up of Super League aligned players, however this is not considered an Ashes series.

+The Ashes were contested only twice after this, in 2001 and 2003, both won by Australia.

+Hiatus

-The Ashes had not been contested since 2003 when, in 2009 with the prospect of not contesting them until after the 2013 World Cup, Britain's Rugby Football League (RFL) challenged the Australian Rugby League (ARL) to play the round-robin stage match of the Four Nations tournament with the Ashes at stake.
+In 2009 with the prospect of not contesting them until after the 2013 World Cup, Britain's Rugby Football League (RFL) challenged the Australian Rugby League (ARL) to play the round-robin stage match of the Four Nations tournament with the Ashes at stake.
 The one-off game would be a departure from the usual three-match series, additionally the contest would be between England, rather than Great Britain, and Australia.
 The ARL initially agreed to the proposal but later, facing hostility from former Ashes players and fans who thought the proposals devalued the Ashes, the two governing bodies decided not to proceed.

 In 2016, newly appointed Australian team coach Mal Meninga, who as a player was selected to a record 4 Kangaroo Tours (the last two as captain) and played in a record 6 Ashes series (1982, 1984, 1986, 1990, 1992 and 1994 - playing a record 17 Ashes tests, only missing 1988 through injury), publicly advocated for a return of the Kangaroo Tours which would see The Ashes revived in 2020.
 The proposed 2020 series was cancelled in June 2020 due to the COVID-19 pandemic.
-It was suggested that the series may be played in 2022 instead.
+It was suggested that the series may instead be played in 2022; however, this never eventuated.
+In October 2022, Meninga stated that talks were underway for a potential Ashes tour of England in 2024.